 - In your organization, these processes should be similar in actual practice.

 In smaller safety programs, it makes sense for safety managers to handle both safety and quality assurance.
-In larger organizations, it may make sense for a separate entity in the company to management quality assurance operations, but only so long as both are following the same underlying management process.
+In larger organizations, it may make sense for a separate entity in the company to manage quality assurance operations, but only so long as both are following the same underlying management process.

 Summary and Final Thoughts on Article

 The video and the ideas in the video are interesting in that they identify an underlying management system that is common to safety management and quality assurance.
-This is very useful for helping you understand your difference processes.
+This is very useful for helping you understand your different processes.